On Az\'ema-Yor processes, their optimal properties and the Bachelier-drawdown equation: On optimal properties of AY martingales related to HL transform and its inverse

-The Az\'ema--Yor stopping time has a remarkable property that the distribution of maximum of the martingale stopped at this time is known, as a Hardy-Littlewood maximum r.v. associated with $\mu$ (cf.~Proposition \ref{prop:q_to_U}).
-The importance of this result comes from the result of Blackwell and Dubins \cite{BD63} (see also the concise version of Gilat and Meljison \cite{GM88}) showing that: \begin{theorem}[Blackwell-Dubins(63)] Let $(P_t)$ be a uniformly integrable martingale and $\mu$ the distribution of $P_\infty$.
-Then,
+The Az\'{e}ma--Yor stopping time has a remarkable property that the maximum of a martingale stopped at this time is distributed according to $\mu^{\mathrm{HL}}$ [see Theorem~\ref {th:AYor}, also part (c) in Proposition~\ref{prop:q_to_U}].
+The importance of this result comes from the result of Blackwell and Dubins \cite{BD63} (see also the concise version of Gilat and Meljison \cite {GM88}) showing: \begin{theorem}[(Blackwell and Dubins~\cite{BD63})] Let $(P_t)$ be a uniformly integrable martingale and $\mu$ the distribution of $P_\infty$.
+Then

-In other words, any Hardy-Littlewood maximal r.v.\ associated with $P_\infty$ dominates stochastically $\ovl P_\infty$. \end{theorem} In fact $\mu^{HL}$ is sometimes defined as the smallest measure which satisfies \eqref{eq:BD_domination}.
-One then proves the representation \eqref{eq:HL_definition}.
+In other words, any Hardy--Littlewood maximal r.v. associated with $P_\infty$ dominates stochastically $\ovl P_\infty$. \end{theorem}

-Az\'ema--Yor martingales, stopped appropriately, are examples of martingales which achieve equality in \eqref{eq:BD_domination}.
-We can reformulate this result in terms of optimality of the Az\'ema--Yor stopping time, which has been studied by several authors (\cite{ay2}, \cite{GM88}, Kertz and R\"osler \cite{KR90} and Hobson \cite{Hob98}). \begin{coro}[Az\'ema--Yor \cite{ay2}] In the setup and notation of Theorem \ref{th:AYor}, the distribution of $\ovl X_{T_\psi}$ is $\mu^{HL}$.
-In consequence, $\ovl X_{T_\psi}$ dominates stochastically the maximum of any other uniformly integrable martingale with terminal distribution $\mu$. \end{coro} The result is a corollary of Theorem \ref{thm:BD} and the fact that the maximum $\ovl X_{T_\psi}$ is a Hardy-Littlewood maximal r.v.\ associated with $\mu$, which follows from Proposition \ref{prop:q_to_U}.
-We present however an independent proof based on arguments in Brown, Hobson and Rogers \cite{BHR:01}. \begin{proof} Let $(P_t)$ be a uniformly martingale with terminal distribution $\mu$ and chose $y\in (0,r_\mu)$.
-Observe that for any $K<y$ the following inequality holds a.s.
+In fact $\mu^{\mathrm{HL}}$ is sometimes defined as the smallest measure which satisfies~\eqref{eq:BD_domination}.
+One then proves the representation \eqref{eq:HL_definition}. \begin{pf*}{Proof of Theorem~\ref{thm:BD}} We present a short proof of the theorem based on arguments in Brown, Hobson and Rogers~\cite{BHR01}.
+Let $(P_t)$ be a uniformly integrable martingale with terminal distribution $\mu$.
+Choose $y\in (0,r_\mu)$ and observe that for any $K<y$ the following inequality holds a.s.:

 If $P$ is max-continuous then the last term on the RHS is simply $-M^F_\infty(P)$ for $F(z)=\frac{(z-y)^+}{y-K}$ and has zero expectation.
-In general, we can substitute the last term with a greater term $\frac{P_{\tau^y(P)}-P_\infty}{y-K}\mathbf{1}_{\ovl P_\infty\geq y}$ which has zero expectation.
+In general, we can substitute the last term with a greater term $\frac{P_{\tau^y(P)}-P_\infty}{y-K}\mathbf{1}_{\ovl P_\infty \geq y}$ which has zero expectation.
 Hence, taking expectations in \eqref{eq:bhr} we find